wso2/mule-conversion-samples/migration/mule/jms-message-rollback-and-redelivery/README.md

    parameter.cache_level = "producer"

    ```
-10. Now login to the activeMQ admin console at http://localhost:8161/admin/send.jsp with the default username and password admin.
-Create a Queue name as "in".
-Type json message (Ex: `{"name":"John"}`) and then click on Send.
+10. Now login to activeMQ admin console at *http://localhost:8161/admin/send.jsp* with the default username and password admin.
+Create a Queue named `in`.
+Enter a json message (Ex: `{"name":"John"}`) and click **Send**.
-11. The transaction will fail with not matched with 'jms.message.delivery.count' condition in `choice` sequence.
-The first four attempts (to simulate an error condition), and then the message will be delivered correctly to the `topic1`.
+11. The transaction will fail with "Exception" the first four attempts, and then the message will be delivered correctly to the `topic1`.
 12. Search for "topic1" in http://localhost:8161/admin/topics.jsp and notice that the number under the Messages Enqueued column has increased by 1.
 This verifies that the message has been delivered correctly and the transaction was successful.
 13. You can see a log entry in WSO2 server console similar to the following.